jordanyang1101/jordanyang1101/README.md

   <img src="https://via.placeholder.com/1200x300.png?text=Hey!+I'm+Your+Name+%F0%9F%91%8B" alt="Banner" width="100%" />
 </p>

-<h1 align="center">Hi, I'm Jordan 👋</h1>
-<h3 align="center">Hardware and Software Developper</h3>

 ---

 ## 👋 About Me:

-I'm a second year student of Computer Systems Engineering at Carleton University`and incoming Hardware Development Intern at Ford Motor Company!
+I'm a second year student of Computer Systems Engineering at Carleton University and incoming Hardware Development Intern at Ford Motor Company!
-Passionate about building meaningful projects and solving real problems with technology, with an interest in integrating AI with hardware and robotics.
+Passionate about building meaningful projects and solving real problems with technology, my main interests lie in integrating AI with hardware and robotics.
+I have expererience with full stack software development, hardware development, and robotics.

 - 🌱 I started my STEM journey with VEX Robotics, where I was team captain of our local highschool team.
 - 💡 I’m currently interested in `Hardware Development / Web Development / AI / Robotics / Drones`